noahshinn/erica/README.md

   - If you have any questions, send messages to `noahshinn024@gmail.com` and `peter.bowman-davis@yale.edu`.

 ### NOTE
-  - This is an open-source project that is intended to grow into a collaborative, self-aware operating system in the future.
+  - This is an open-source project that is intended to grow into a collaborative, self-aware program in the future.

 ### Installation
   - Requires: